Kryptortio/SDAtom-WebUi-us/README.md

 # Limitations

-* Only txt2img & img2img are supported
+* Only txt2img, img2img and extras are supported
-* For img2img loading a new image is not supported
+* For img2img/extras loading a new image is not supported
-* If the devs updates the interface loading settings will break (but should be easy to fix), currently works fine using main branch Dec 25, 2022 ([c6f347b81f584b6c0d44af7a209983284dbb52d2](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/c6f347b81f584b6c0d44af7a209983284dbb52d2))
+* If the devs updates the interface loading settings will break (but should be easy to fix), currently works fine using main branch Dec 26, 2022 ([4af3ca5393151d61363c30eef4965e694eeac15e](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/4af3ca5393151d61363c30eef4965e694eeac15e))
 * The script is not able to switch model (Stable Diffusion checkpoint)
 * Settings for "Prompts from file or textbox" is not supported